-Students leaving school with a friend must bring written permission from a parent to the elementary school office.
+Students leaving school with a friend must bring written permission from a parent to the Counseling Office.
 Students may not call home to obtain permission.
 If a student is not signed up for bus service but accompanies a friend home on the bus, the child's account will be charged individually for each use.